 Demountable walls have been a really popular solution for 10+ years.
 They’re a great, cost-effective solution to erect full-glass or partial-glass study and meeting rooms.
 But as we go into the future, these rooms will likely require more flexibility than they offer and the hassle of moving them around or segmenting them off with temporary solutions will outweigh the initial value they provided.

 Instead, leveraging movable solutions (such as FrameWork) will allow us to segment space for a variety of functions with the flexibility to adjust those spaces in minutes on a weekly or daily basis.
-Not only will this allow us to adapt as public health guidelines adjust, but this shift will also help us better support community needs as they arise.
+Not only will this allow us to adapt as any public health guidelines adjust, but this shift will also help us better support community needs as they arise.

 #4: Large Fixed to Smaller Movable